Britney Spears’ Father Jamie Files Petition to End Her Conservatorship - E! Online

 Jamie's team goes on, "She wants to be able to make decisions regarding her own medical care, deciding when, where and how often to get therapy.
 She wants to control the money she has made from her career and spend it without supervision or oversight.
 She wants to be able to get married and have a baby, if she so chooses.
 In short, she wants to live her life as she chooses without the constraints of a conservator or court proceeding."

+Britney's lawyer, Mathew Rosengart, called the filing "another legal victory for Britney Spears—a massive one—as well as vindication for Ms. Spears."

+He said in a statement obtained by E!
+News, "It appears that Mr. Spears believes he can try to avoid accountability and justice, including sitting for a sworn deposition and answering other discovery under oath, but as we assess his filing (which was inappropriately sent to the media before it was served on counsel) we will also continue to explore all options."

-Britney's attorney, Mathew Rosengart, filed court papers in July to replace Jamie with certified public accountant Jason Rubin, a change the judge was expected to consider at the court hearing on Sept.
+Mathew filed court papers in July to replace Jamie with certified public accountant Jason Rubin, a change the judge was expected to consider at the court hearing on Sept.
 29, per NBC News.

 Last month, Jamie said he was "willing" to step down from his role as manager of her finances "when the time is right," saying the transition needs to be "orderly and include a resolution of matters pending before the Court.
 These matters include payment of costs he claims to have incurred as a conservator.